raducanb/objective-c-style-guide/README.md

 The Ternary operator, `?:` , should only be used when it increases clarity or code neatness.
 A single condition is usually all that should be evaluated.
 Evaluating multiple conditions is usually more understandable as an `if` statement, or refactored into instance variables.
 In general, the best use of the ternary operator is during assignment of a variable and deciding which value to use.

 Non-boolean variables should be compared against something, and parentheses are added for improved readability.
 If the variable being compared is a boolean type, then no parentheses are needed.

+Also, this operator can be used as an "Elvis" operator.
+"result = expression ?: value_if_expression_is_null"
+In this case, "result" will have "expression"'s value, if it's not nil.
+Otherwise, it will get the default value.

 **Preferred:**
 ```objc